 Trading derivatives differs from trading stocks or many other assets.
 When you buy a stock, you find someone willing to sell the stock to you.
 Conversely, if you’re selling a stock, you find someone interested in buying it.
-After the transaction occurs, the buyer and sellers go their separate ways, with the buyer owning more shares and the seller holding fewer.
+After the transaction occurs, the buyer and sellers go separate ways, with the buyer owning more shares and the seller holding fewer shares.

 The process for derivatives is a bit different.

 When you trade derivatives, you enter into a contract.
 Each derivative contract has one buyer and one seller.
-The contract is referred to as an “open” contract until the rights to sell the underlying asset are exercised or the contract expires.
+The agreement is an “open” contract until the rights to sell the underlying asset is exercised or the contract expires.
 Once either of these occurs, the contract is considered settled.

 Open interest is the number of derivative contracts that have not yet been settled.
 Adding up all of the open contracts provides you with the open interest.

-One aspect of open interest that often trips people up is that open interest is about the number of contracts, not the number of buyers and sellers.
-This means that if a buyer and seller enter into a new contract, open interest increases by one.
+One aspect of open interest that often trips people up is that open interest is about the number of contracts, not buyers and sellers.
+If a buyer and seller enter into a new contract, open interest increases by one.
 If a buyer and seller close out a contract, open interest decreases by one.
-But, if a buyer and seller pass their position on to a new buyer and seller, open interest does not change, because the number of open contracts remains the same.
+But, if a buyer and seller pass their position on to a new buyer and seller, open interest does not change because the number of open contracts remains the same.

-The fact that open interest counts contracts, not trades, is what separates open interest from trading volume.
+The fact that open interest counts contracts, not trades, separates open interest from trading volume.

-When a buyer and seller transfer their derivative contract to a new buyer and seller, a trade has occurred.
+A trade occurs when a buyer and seller transfer their derivative contract to a new buyer and seller.
 Therefore, trading volume is impacted, but no new contract has been opened or settled, so open interest does not change.
 When a new contract is created or closed, both open interest and trading volume are impacted.